 I have always held a deep fascination for life’s transitions.
 As Co-Director of KnotStressed Therapies in Edinburgh for the past 15 years, I have supported couples during pregnancy, birth and the postnatal period.
 It is incredibly rewarding and heart-fulfilling work.
 My background is in Environmental Education, Conservation Science and Zoology.
 I’m a keen cyclist, wild swimmer, hiker and environmentalist.
 I’m currently writing a series of eco-fiction books and eco-games for children.

-As an Independent Celebrant, I believe deeply that families should be able to decide how and where they choose to mark the momentous occasions in their lives, however big or small, religious or secular, traditional or unconventional.
+I believe deeply that families should be able to decide how and where they choose to mark the momentous occasions in their lives, however big or small, religious or secular, traditional or unconventional.
 There is something utterly beautiful about bringing together individuals with different beliefs, views and life experiences and honouring these beliefs in a shared, life-affirming and celebratory ceremony.

 I am always delighted to create bespoke ceremonies for families such as Weddings, Namings, Coming of Age Ceremonies, Renewal of Vows, Separation/Divorce Ceremonies, Memorials, Funerals, or any other ceremony of their choosing.
 The gathering of individuals to support, comfort and celebrate with each other through meaningful traditions, symbolism and rituals has taken place over millennia.
 Any event in life can be acknowledged, respected and honoured with ceremony if those involved feel it is important to them.